-There is also a petting zoo, croquet, giant garden games, face painting, craft workshops and more (some fees apply).
+Also on every day is a fairy garden, treasure hunt, giant garden games, and more (some fees apply).

 To make your trip more enjoyable come prepared.
-Make sure you wear your gumboots to protect your previous footwear and take a jacket for the strong breeze that rolls into the valley.
+Make sure you wear your gumboots to protect your precious footwear and take warm clothes for the strong breeze that can roll into the valley.